-Coming Soon in September 2017!
+Coming Soon in Fall 2017!
 Our enhanced student reports will make it easy to monitor students' progress in reading overall and within specific skills and standards.

 Here's an overview of all of Zinc's reporting: